Photo by: Britt Olsen Ecker

 With the help of her Grandmother, Soprano Chelsea Buyalos developed a love for music at the age of four; a love that was sparked by Puccini’s Tosca.
 This love blossomed and soon led to the start of her formal training at the age of eleven in her small town of Chester, Virginia.
 Despite the challenges presented to her with Goldenhar Syndrome, Ms. Buyalos has continued to pursue her goals.

-Ms. Buyalos completed her Master’s degree in Vocal Performance at the Peabody Conservatory under the instruction of Marianna Busching.
-Since graduation, Ms. Buyalos has been busy establishing her private studio and working to foster music education in her community as Vice-President of a newly established non-profit Mobile Music NOW!
-Inc. As a member of the craniofacial community who has lived with Goldenhar Syndrome, Chelsea frequently shares her story with others and recently became a member of the Children’s Craniofacial Association’s Speakers’ Bureau.
+Ms. Buyalos received her Master’s degree in Vocal Performance from the Peabody Institute of the Johns Hopkins University under the instruction of Marianna Busching.
+Currently, Ms. Buyalos serves as the Director of Education at the Perkinson Center for the Arts and Education where she devotes her time to fostering arts education in the community where she got her start in the arts.
+As a member of the craniofacial community who has lived with Goldenhar Syndrome, Chelsea frequently shares her story with others and recently became a member of the Children’s Craniofacial Association’s Speakers’ Bureau.
 Remember to always #ChooseKind!